 Even better, the CT-X700 digital piano features Casio’s new AiX Sound Engine that produces fantastic instrument voices accompanied by excellent memory handling.
 With this engine, you get higher quality sound samples and better audio performance.

-The piano has a polyphony count of 48-notes which we saw reasonable especially at its price range.
+The piano has a polyphony count of 48-notes, making it one of the best 61-keys digital pianos at its price range.
 Effects onboard include the Master EQ, Chorus, and the Reverb effect.
 Additionally, there are 110 song demos and 50 practice exercises, making the keyboard a solid choice for beginners looking to learn how to play.

 The keyboard has a few different modes to help beginners along too- there’s an “easy” mode, and songs, which you can separate by hand.